Web Scraping API Python Tutorial: Extract Data in 5 Minutes

 def extract(url, prompt):

-"""Extract data from any URL using a natural language prompt."""
+"""Extract data from a public URL using a natural language prompt."""

 response = requests.post(